The Best Landscape Lens |

-When you're trying to find the best landscape lens, you should only be considering one type of lens: wide-angle.
+When you're trying to find the best landscape lens, you should only be considering one type: wide-angle.

-Wide angle prime and zoom lenses capture a very wide field of view, and are ideally suited for capturing all of the magnificent scenery in front of you.
+Wide angle lenses capture a very wide field of view, and are ideally suited for capturing all of the magnificent scenery in front of you.

 The best landscape lenses are also exceptionally sharp, so that every detail is clearly rendered.